By US specialist Alex

 Wild West heritage and the great outdoors in Jackson and Grand Teton National Park

 The town of Jackson pairs well with a Yellowstone trip, being just a couple of hours south.
 It has retained the feel of a Wild West settlement: original 19th-century buildings still stand, you might see real cowboys walking through the streets, and every evening during the summer you can watch a re-enacted shootout in the main square.

-The town is encircled by the snow-topped mountains of Grand Teton National Park, which, lacking foothills, rise suddenly from the plains.
+The town is encircled by the snow-capped mountains of Grand Teton National Park, which, lacking foothills, rise suddenly from the plains.
 You’re likely to spend most of your time here hiking along the park’s well-marked trails, passing glassy lakes and rushing rivers while looking out for black bears, elk and moose.
 Or, explore the park on a guided two-hour horseback ride.

 You could take advantage of the Snake River’s rapids by joining a white-water rafting trip.
 You cover 13 km (8 miles) of the river’s more turbulent sections, ending with a steak or trout dinner cooked over an open fire.

 Alternatively, a gentle float trip follows a calmer 21 km (13 mile) stretch of the river.
 Throughout the trip, your guide tells you about the area’s wildlife, geology and history, and you might come across beavers, moose, black bears and bald eagles.